Globalization and Innovation Strategy

 Globalization brings us closer and closer.
+What does this mean for the globalization of innovation?

 Ever since the rise of the multi-national corporation, bridging cultural, social, and political differences has become an increasing concern.
 Yet, innovation might be the most powerful vector driving these differences, while offering the tools to cross them.